FIRST - Do they really work?

 An Oral Irrigator is basically a tiny tooth-cleaning gadget that produces a fine water jet in rapid pulses.
 It is designed for home use, rather than in the dental office.
 The fine jet of water is great for cleaning debris from small spaces around dental implants, under dental bridges and also between your own natural teeth.

 THEY DO WORK.
-There's a LOT of research that shows that oral irrigators such as the Hydro Floss can get rid of more plaque from in between your teeth than just using a brush and some floss.
+There's a LOT of research that shows that oral irrigators such as the WaterPik can get rid of more plaque from in between your teeth than just using a brush and some floss.
+Actually, the WaterPik also has the approval of the American Dental Association.

 Should I get an irrigator?YES!